maveius/liphte/README.md

-blaTeve - PHP Blade Laravel Tags Template Engine based on idea of pyeve an brave
+blaTeve - PHP Blade Laravel Tags Template Engine
 =======

 This is next template engine based on pyeve an brave projects for PHP Laravel Blade Template Engine.